Antonia Fortress

 The Antonia Fortress (Aramaic: קצטרא דאנטוניה) (Note: Based on Josephus' use of the word 'citadel' or 'fortress' when referring to the Antonia Fortress) was a citadel built by Herod the Great and named for Herod's patron Mark Antony, as a fortress whose chief function was to protect the Second Temple.
 It was built in Jerusalem at the eastern end of the Second Wall, at the north-western corner of the Temple Mount, and was connected to the Temple by porticoes.

 History

-Herod (r.
-37 – c.
-4 BCE) built the fortress to protect the Temple.

-He named it for his patron Mark Antony (83–30 BCE).
+Construction

+The Antonia Fortress was built by Herod the Great (r.
+37–4 BC), the client king of Judaea, who named it after his then-patron, the Roman politician and general Mark Antony.
+The fort replaced the Hasmonean fortress known as the Baris, which had occupied the site, and possibly an earlier fortress or fortresses built by the Ptolemies and/or Seleucids.

+It remains unclear whether the Baris was entirely demolished, only partly dismantled, or retained and enlarged when the Antonia was built.
+Netzer assumes that the entire Baris was demolished, although he acknowledges that this is uncertain.
+Bahat, by contrast, suggests that only its southern part was destroyed, with the northern part preserved and incorporated into the new structure.

+Date

+Ehud Netzer dated the construction of the Antonia Fortress to around 35 BC and proposed that it was adapted to the enlarged Temple Mount around 20 BC.